Last Updated: 2022-05-11

 - Guide the user to ask questions that your digital agent can answer

-- Provide rich conversational features to keep the user engage in the conversation
+- Provide rich conversational features to keep the user engaged in the conversation

 What you'll learn

-- How to deploy a web application on App Engine on Google Cloud Platform
+- How to deploy a web application on App Engine on Google Cloud Platform.
+Alternatively, you can use ngrok to test your local application publicly.

 - How to configure your Business Messages account with a web application webhook to receive messages from users